kiali/openshift-servicemesh-plugin/README.md

 make -e CONTAINER_VERSION=latest build-plugin-image push-plugin-image
 ```

-Once complete, the image will be pushed to quay.io in this repository: https://quay.io/repository/kiali/servicemesh-plugin?tab=tags
+Once complete, the image will be pushed to quay.io in this repository: https://quay.io/repository/kiali/ossm-console?tab=tags

-## Releasing OpenShift Service Mesh Plugin Operator
+## Releasing OpenShift Service Mesh Console Operator

 The operator needs its image published to quay and its OLM metadata published to the community catalog.